Can't stop scrolling? Ideas from teens for curbing your social media habit

 While clinicians and psychologists try to come up with remedies to this crisis, some of them are realizing something paradoxical: Teens and young adults may be the best source of advice and solutions.
 They are the experts of these apps — not their parents.

-And they've been affected by social media more than any other generation, says Emma Lembke, who's 20, and founded a movement to help teens have a healthy relationship with social media, called Log OFF.
+And they've been affected by social media more than any other generation, says Emma Lembke, who's 20 and founded the Log Off Movement to help teens have a healthy relationship with social media.
 "We, Gen Z, have felt so tangibly the impact of being left alone to big tech's profit business model," she explains.
 "And that relationship is completely asymmetric, and it is just harming young people."

 By listening to young people, Lembke believes, parents can work with teens to help them minimize the harms of these platforms while maximizing their benefits.